tardate/LittleArduinoProjects/README.md

 * [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
 But often I needed a non-standard part for the diagram.
 Here they are.
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 73 Projects...
+## 74 Projects...
-Latest addition - [TestIR](./playground/TestIR) - tests raw IR reception with a TSOP1838-type IR sensor and an Arduino.
+Latest addition - [Monostable122](./Electronics101/Monostable122) - simple pulse trigger using 74LS122 monostable with external timing configuration.

 | Project                                                      | Category                   | Description                               |
 |--------------------------------------------------------------|----------------------------|-------------------------------------------|